 Opening a local bank account in Chile is extremely difficult.
 Many banks will only allow expats to open a local account once they've had Chilean residency for some time and even then, it isn't a straightforward process.

-What complicates opening a checking account (cuenta corriente) is all the requirements: a large income, a good credit history to prove that debts can be repaid, and a permanent contract proving that the person has worked and lived in Chile for several months.
+What complicates opening a current account (cuenta corriente) is all the requirements: a large income, a good credit history to prove that debts can be repaid, and a permanent contract proving that the person has worked and lived in Chile for several months.

 An alternative is getting a CuentaRUT through Banco del Estado de Chile, which is a debit account allowing all basic payments and withdrawals.
 Setting it up is fairly simple and can be done online.
 That said, the account is limited by maximum deposit amounts and what expats can do with it.
 Expats will also need to have a valid Chilean ID card number and tax number (RUT).